Are You Watching This?!

 Are You Watching This?!
 (RUWT?!) is an Austin, Texas-based Sports Excitement Analytics company that uses algorithms to identify sporting events that viewers would find exciting or compelling.
-It was founded by Mark Phillip, an American MIT Computer Science Major.
+It was founded by Mark Phillip.

 Overview

-RUWT?! was founded in 2006, launched publicly in 2007, and was bootstrapped by Phillip, its sole employee.
+RUWT?! was founded in 2006, launched publicly in 2007.

-The service uses algorithms to analyze live game data and determine if games are exciting, identifying events like rivalries or upsets.
-The opinions of the service's 25,000 "Super Fans" add a subjective influence to the overall excitement rating of each game.
-The ratings for each game range from zero to infinity, bucketed into OK, GOOD, HOT, and EPIC ranges.
-When a game hits an excitement "crescendo", the website sends email and text alerts to subscribers.
-Their sole competitor is Thuuz.
+The service uses algorithms to analyze live game data and determine if games are exciting.

 Despite having a consumer-facing website, the company focuses on licensing excitement data via its API to larger companies.
-Comcast is one such customer, and the company's data is used by millions of Xfinity X1 subscribers.
-The API also includes DVR Extender, Natural Language, and Video Highlight functionality.
-Other customers include Bleacher Report, CBS Sports, Telstra Communications, and Turner Sports.

 A patent for a Rating system for identifying exciting sporting events and notifying users was filed by RUWT?! in 2007 and was granted on August 23, 2016.
 The patent expires on July 17, 2033.
-As of July 2017, Are You Watching This?! was in patent licensing discussions with Thuuz.